-For the past three years, EHN has been a volunteer-based platform that showcases the environmental-related work of graduate students and early career scholars who identify as women, trans and non binary people.
+For the past three years, EHN has been a volunteer-based platform that showcases the environmental-related work of graduate students and early career scholars who identify as women, trans and/or non binary people.

 I am proud that EHN features work from scholars from around the world, in different languages, and representing work from various fields, including American Studies, Anthropology, Critical Policy Studies, Cultural Anthropology, Education, Environmental Humanities, Environmental Sciences, Ethnic and Racial Studies, Gender Studies, Geography, History, Literature, Religion, Science and Technology, and Sociology.
 I hope EHN continues to serve as a multi-faceted snapshot of what environmental history is and can be, as experienced by graduate students and early career scholars working in and around the field at large.

 More than anything, I am grateful that our contributors have entrusted EHN with their pieces, from their research to their personal musings—and for the incredible EHN team who has helped along the way.
 I am indebted to Shelby Brewster, Anastasia Day, Alyssa Kreikemeier, Lindsay Marshall, Natascha Otoya, Asmae Ourkiya, Evelyn Ramiel, Diana M. Valencia, Emily Webster, and Nicole Welk-Joerger who chose—and will continue—to help out on all-voluntary basis.
 Their involvement has allowed EHN to grow while giving me some much-needed time, space, and energy to focus on my own work.